Poincar\'e/Koszul Duality for General Operads: Factorization Homology as a Coend

-is an equivalence.
-In order to identify the Poinar\'e/Koszul duality arrow studied in \cite{PKD} with the Koszul duality arrow for $\cal{E}_n$ factorization homology, one would need to use the self-Koszul duality (up to a shift) of $\cal{E}_n$ and to understand how, under such an identification, $\bb{E}_{M_*}$ relates to $\bb{E}_{(M_*)^\neg}$.
-The latter can be reduced to understanding the case when $M_*=\bb{R}^n_+$ using \cite{zero}.
-The identification of $\msf{Bar}_{\cal{E}_n}(-)$ with an iterated bar construction can be found in \cite[\S 5.2]{HA}.
-The self-Koszul duality of $\cal{E}_n$ was recently proven by Ching and Salvatore, \cite{ChingSalvatore}.
+In order to identify the Poinar\'e/Koszul duality arrow studied in \cite{PKD} with the Koszul duality arrow for $\mathcal{E}^{nu}_n$ factorization homology, one would need to use the self-Koszul duality (up to a shift) of $\mathcal{E}^{nu}_n$, which was recently proven by Ching and Salvatore, \cite{ChingSalvatore}.
+Under such an identification, one would need to understand how our definition of the Koszul duality arrow relates to that in \cite[\S 3.1]{zero}, and how $\bb{E}_{M_*}$ relates to $\bb{E}_{(M_*)^\neg}$.